geniusyield/smart-order-router/README.md

 ## Overview

-Smart Order Routers play a crutial role in the operation of the [Genius Yield Decentralized Exchange](https://www.geniusyield.co/).
+Smart Order Routers play a crucial role in the operation of the [Genius Yield Decentralized Exchange](https://www.geniusyield.co/).

 Smart Order Routers (SORs) are off-chain agents that execute a routing algorithm that scans the Cardano blockchain for open limit orders, matches them based on their trigger conditions,